ianneilmacleod/GeosoftPython/README.md

 # Geosoft Projects for Maki Made Workshop
-Projects to support Maki Made maker workshop.

-I retired from geoscience in 2018, and I now spend a lot of time in my workshop making things.
+I retired from geoscience in 2018 and I now spend a lot of time in my workshop making things.
 While I no longer work with geoscience data, my [Geosoft roots run deep](https://wiki.seg.org/wiki/Ian_MacLeod), particularly using the Geosoft approach to data processing.

 Before retirement, I was very motivated to expose more of the Geosoft processing environment to Python.
-The intention was to allow
-Geosoft customers to more easily integrate the work they do with Geosoft environment and their own needs for geoscience data processing.
+The intention was to allow the Geosoft community to more easily integrate the work they do with Geosoft environment and their own needs for geoscience data processing.
-In particular, Geosoft exposed all data read and write API functions to open access (no license required), and together with [Geosoft's freely-available viewer](https://www.seequent.com/products-solutions/geosoft-viewer/), this provides a remarkably useful way to deal with geophysical and other spatial data formats.
+In particular, Geosoft exposed all data read and write API functions to open access (no license required), and together with [Geosoft's freely-available viewer](https://www.seequent.com/products-solutions/geosoft-viewer/), this provides a remarkably useful way to deal with spatial data formats.

 In this project, I am using [Geosoft's GX developer](https://geosoftgxdev.atlassian.net/wiki/spaces/GD/pages/44367874/Python+in+GX+Developer) to work with spatial data as I make things in my workshop, where I use 3D printers and